-One of my favourite areas at the Rezzed event has always been the Leftfield Collection.
-First because it’s smaller and more intimate than other rooms; tucked away in the vaults at the Tobacco Dock venue, there’s only space for one game for each developer.
-Second, because it offers something a little different: it’s an area for eclectic titles which do things a little bit differently.
-There’s always something there which takes me by surprise and manages to catch my eye unexpectedly.
+One of my favourite areas at the Rezzed event is the Leftfield Collection.
+It’s smaller and more intimate than other rooms, tucked away in the vaults at the Tobacco Dock venue, and there’s always something there which takes me by surprise and manages to catch my eye.

 One such game on show this year was Four Last Things, a point-and-click adventure by Joe Richardson made from Renaissance-era paintings and public domain recordings of classical music.
 I’m not going to lie, it was the last title added to my Rezzed to-do list; it certainly looked unique but I wondered whether it would be a little too leftfield for my gaming tastes.
 I’m glad I took a chance on it though because it turned out to be one of my favourite games I had the opportunity to play at the event.

 Richardson’s project is about the Four Last Things – Death, Judgement, Heaven and Hell – and what could be a heavy subject matter is given a cheeky spin.
 After a strange and twisted dream, our mighty protagonist sets out on a quest for forgiveness.
 After many miles he finally reaches the end of his great pilgrimage but is then told by the priests that he has arrived at the wrong church!
 Due to some bizarre clerical error, the sins he has committed throughout his life aren’t valid in this catchment area; and so he’s forced to go out and commit them all over again in order to be absolved.